 Serve as a consultative resource to faculty and staff.

-Seven or more years of privacy research experience at or on behalf of institutions of higher education, academic medical centers, or research organizations.
+Seven or more years of data governance experience at or on behalf of institutions of higher education, academic medical centers, or research organizations.

 Expert knowledge of HIPAA as applied to research.
-This position is not a clinical care privacy position, and practical experience applying privacy laws to research is required.
+This position is not a clinical care privacy position, nor a general counsel's role, but practical experience applying privacy laws to research is required.

 Excellent interpersonal and listening skills; ability to work well individually and as a team member.